kubernetes/community/contributors/design-proposals/multicluster/multicluster-reserved-namespaces.md

 example, to support a global cluster list that is replicated to all clusters that are contained in the list).

-## Conventions for reserved namesp[aces
+## Conventions for reserved namespaces

 By convention, resources in these namespaces are local to the clusters in which they exist and will not be replicated to other clusters.
+In other words, these namespaces are private to the clusters they are in, and multicluster operations must not replicate them or their resources into other clusters.

 [1] Tools are by no means compelled to look in this namespace for clusters, and can choose to reference Cluster objects from other namespaces as is suitable to